 and Does Your Pet Need a % of Something?

-A focus on analysis leads consumers to believe the lie that feeding one food meal after meal with "just the right analysis" is the key to health.
+) A focus on analysis by a producer leads consumers to believe the lie that feeding one food meal after meal with "just the right analysis" is the key to health.

 Although regulators are devising ever more stringent requirements with regard to food borne pathogens, creating a gnotobiotic (germ free) food does not advance health.
 For one, we live in a world of microbes, many of which are essential to health.
-Secondly, studies have proven that animals raised in germ-free environs actually are more susceptible to disease.
+Secondly, studies have proven that animals raised in germ-free environs are actually more susceptible to disease.
 And thirdly, carnivores thrive on germ infested prey and carrion in the wild.
-"Germ free" products are not the answer to health.
-They simply distract from what truly does cause health and natural resistance to disease.
-See Germs Don't Cause Disease, We Do
+A company's emphasis on "Germ free" products to create public confidence is not the answer to health.
+This simply distracts from what truly does cause health and natural resistance to disease.
+(See Germs Don't Cause Disease, We Do

-: A variety of manufacturing certifications are now being imposed on food manufacturers by the FDA and USDA.
-These add tremendous costs to manufacturing (passed to consumers) but do little to advance health.
-In fact, there is no evidence that facilities with an alphabet soup of certifications produce products that are any more healthful than products produced by facilities with no such certifications.
+: A variety of manufacturing certifications are now being imposed on food manufacturers.
+These add yet more costs to manufacturing which are passed to consumers.
+Yet there is no evidence that facilities with an alphabet soup of certifications produce products that are any more healthful than products produced by facilities with no such certifications.
 True, good manufacturing practices are prudent and beneficial, but they are not the key to health in pets.

 Ever since toxic melamine was introduced into the pet food supply by China, people have been suspicious of nondomestic sources.
 The assumption is that the US has cleaner and safer ingredients than elsewhere.
-So consumers query manufacturers about their ingredient sourcing in the belief that by so doing they are protecting their pet's health.
 But there is no evidence that this will achieve the health desired.
 China, for example, produces almost all of the world's vitamins and amino acids.
 These have been consumed in millions of doses everyday by humans and animals without event.
 Not only are there no untoward events, such nutrients are responsible for raising the health status of millions upon millions of humans and animals.
 Taurine, the amino acid responsible for curing dilated cardiomyopathy and other maiming and deadly diseases, is supplied by China.
-The deficiency of this amino acid, caused by feeding fully "proven" 100% complete and balanced US pet foods containing only US ingredients, killed and maimed thousands of cats in the 1980s.
+The deficiency of this amino acid—caused by feeding fully "proven" 100% complete and balanced US pet foods containing only US ingredients—killed and maimed thousands of cats in the 1980s.
 Nondomestic taurine solved this problem.
 The solution to pet health is not about finding domestic ingredients.
 A simple solution, yes, but so are all non-solutions.

 : Given ordinary (natural) circumstances, natural is safer and more beneficial than synthetic.
 We all intuitively know that.
 However, processed pet foods are not ordinary.
-They are, by definition, synthetic regardless of the natural ingredient components.
+They are, by definition, synthetic regardless of how natural the ingredients are.
 Processing subjects natural foods to unnatural temperatures, pressures, shearing, hydrolytic forces, racemization, oxidation, Maillard combinations, acrylamides, chemical reactions, chelations, and the like.
-These alterations from the natural state diminish nutritional value and create potential toxins.
+These create alterations from the natural state, diminish nutritional value, and create potential toxins.
 The only way to protect such foods and salvage their value is with the concentrated effects of synthetics that duplicate natural elements, such as vitamins.
-Products that are processed but them claim no synthetic vitamins and minerals are a danger, not a solution.
+Products that are processed but them claim no vitamins, minerals, or antioxidants (preservatives) are a danger, not a solution.
 See No-Vitamin Mineral Processed Foods

 Does the company follow fads or does it lead with solid responsible information?
-Fads include: high fiber, low cholesterol, low fat, no preservatives, four food groups, human grade, domestic sources, grain free, and the like.
-Such singular focus on faddish pet food fallacies demonstrates either an incomplete understanding of nutrition or a motive to profit from misinformed and gullible consumers.
-See Fluff, Puff, and Smoke
+Fads include: high fiber, low cholesterol, low fat, no preservatives, four food groups, human grade, domestic sources, no vitamins, grain free, and the like.
+(See Fluff, Puff, and Smoke

 , The Pet Food Ingredient Game